pintamonas4575/SNA-project-MAADM-UPM/README.md

 # SNA-project-MAADM-UPM
-SNA practice with a grapg containing Twitter (X) hashtags connections.
+SNA practice with a graph containing Twitter (X) hashtags connections.
 Subject of UPM ML and BD master´s degree